Parallel-NetCDF/PnetCDF-Python/docs/source/api/file_api.rst

 File
 ================

-``pncpy.File`` is a high-level object representing an netCDF file, which provides a Pythonic interface to create, read and write within an netCDF file.
+``pnetcdfpy.File`` is a high-level object representing an netCDF file, which provides a Pythonic interface to create, read and write within an netCDF file.
 A File object serves as the root container for dimensions, variables, and attributes.
 Together they describe the meaning of data and relations among data fields stored in a netCDF file.

-.. autoclass:: pncpy::File
+.. autoclass:: pnetcdfpy::File
    :members: __init__, close, filepath, redef, enddef, begin_indep, end_indep,
     sync, flush, def_dim, rename_var, rename_dim, def_var, ncattrs, put_att, get_att,
     del_att, rename_att, wait, wait_all, cancel, attach_buff, detach_buff, set_fill,